 https://forms.gle/Wy1cnJecs6tbnGQ96

-Partial proceeds from the purchase of this book are donated to CVVMA.
+ALL proceeds from the purchase of a digital copy will be donated to CVVMA.

-1) ARE YOU a Vietnam Veteran or Vietnam Era Veteran?
+2) ARE YOU a Vietnam Veteran or Vietnam War Era Veteran?

 Keith Tracey, U.S. Veteran